NVIDIA-AI-IOT/deepstream_python_apps/bindings/README.md

 ### 3.3 Cross-Compilation for aarch64 on x86

-This section outlines how to enable cross-compiling of the DeepStreamSDK pythong bindings for aarch64 using Docker on x86 host.
+This section outlines how to enable cross-compiling of the DeepStreamSDK python bindings for aarch64 using Docker on x86 host.

 NOTE: This will only emulate the CPU, so any calls requiring embedded hardware, such as using CUDA or inference are not supported.